-I left The Oregonian to study at Columbia University, and now I'm a freelance reporter.
+I left The Oregonian in 2017 to study at Columbia University, and now I'm a freelance reporter.
 Most often, I look to write about people who remind me of those I grew up with in North Louisiana.
 My parents were teenagers when I came along, and if they had dreams before me, they never talked about them after.
 My dad sprayed bugs, and my mom cleaned houses.
 They left me at the library and encouraged me to study the USA Today.
 On Sundays nights, we cut articles out of the newspaper.